gentlepumpkin/bi-aidetection/README.md

-# AI Person Detection for Blue Iris
+# AI Detection for Blue Iris
 Alarm system for Blue Iris based on Artificial Intellience.
 Can send alerts to Telegram.

 ### Install